 - 1.17.1.
 In those years when FPSE is actively involved in bargaining, the Joint Committees' Spring Conference shall be cancelled but with the Standing Committees continuing to meet concurrently, which would facilitate the joint activities of two or more committees if so desired.
 (2005) - 1.17.2.
 If quorum is not ensured two weeks prior to a Standing Committee meeting, the meeting will then be cancelled.
-(2000) - 1.17.3.
-As much as possible, Non-Regular Faculty Committee representatives and non-regular liaisons shall be non-regular faculty.
-(2000) - 1.17.4.
-By the end of each September, those Standing Committees that do not have 50% of locals represented will be stood down.
-(2000) - 1.17.5.
-FPSE encourages locals to amend their constitutions to include the Chairs of the local Human Rights and Status of Women Committees on their local executives.
-(1996)
+(2000) - 1.17.3.As much as possible, Non-Regular Faculty Committee representatives and nonregular liaisons shall be non-regular faculty.(2000) - 1.17.4.By the end of each September, those Standing Committees that do not have 50% of locals represented will be stood down.(2000) - 1.17.5.
+The Chair of the Contract Administration Review Committee shall be a member of the Review of Grievance and Arbitration Committee.
+(1995)